NVIDIA/NVFlare/research/auto-fed-rl/README.md

 ## 4. Exeperiments on CIFAR-10

 Here, we show the experiment using the continous search on CIFAR-10 (alpha=0.5) with 8 clients.
+The experiemts was conducted on 1 NVIDIA V100 GPU (16GB) and took about 8 hours.

 The TensorBoard curves for test accuracy during training are shown below:
 ![curves](./assets/fig.png)